 We have installed a system in Wärtsilä Sustainable Technology Hub, Vaasa, Finland, where they have a standard ventilation unit handling 3.3 m3 of air per second.
 Soletair Power’s CO2 capture system has a dimension of 3m x 3m x 3m (LWH).
 So, it is small in land usage since it can operate in buildings.

 We are using the Temperature vacuum swing adsorption process in our direct air capture technology.
 We have our own proprietary Amine-functionalized solid sorbent.
 From the HVAC system, incoming air is pushed through these sorbent filters, and carbon dioxide is trapped (or adsorbed) by them.
 When the filter is saturated with these compounds the machine is closed and regenerated via vacuum and heating at 90°C to collect CO2.
 Moisture is condensed leaving pure CO2 for compression.
 The captured CO2 is stored in a separate storage container.

 When one wants to install this system, their building needs to have an HVAC system.
 We will inspect where we can install it, whether it should be inside the HVAC room, on the roof, or outside the building.
-The system will function at its peak when the air coming from outdoors has temperatures around 0° to +25°C. If there is a source of waste heat, for example, from a server room, we can utilize that to obtain the required 90°C temperature for our system.
+The system will function at its peak when the air coming from outdoors has temperatures around 0° to +25°C. If there is a source of waste heat, for example, from a server room, we can utilize that to obtain the required temperature (below 100°C) for our system.
 High moisture is typically not a problem.
 We also need to know the rate of airflow, i.e. how much air the building exchanging per hour.
-1,700,000 cubic meters of air is needed to capture 1 ton of CO2 by utilizing Soletair Power’s Direct Air Capture system (as of 2023).
+Roughly 1,700,000 cubic meters of air is needed to be ventilated to capture 1 ton of CO2 by utilizing Soletair Power’s Direct Air Capture system (as of 2023).